flatironinstitute/nifty-ls/README.md

 frequency, power = LombScargle(t, y, method="fastnifty", method_kws=dict(backend="cufinufft")).autopower()
 ```

-In many cases, accelerating your periodogram is as simple as setting the method
+In many cases, accelerating your periodogram is as simple as setting the `method`
 in your Astropy Lomb Scargle code!
 More advanced usage, such as computing multiple
 periodograms in parallel, should go directly through the nifty-ls interface.

 ### From nifty-ls (native interface)

 nifty-ls has its own interface that offers more flexibility than the Astropy
 interface for batched periodograms.

+#### Single periodograms

-A single periodogram can be computed as:
+A single periodogram can be computed through nifty-ls as:

 ```python
 import nifty_ls